EricZinda/Perplexity/backlog.md

 - USER: perfect. --> I don't know the words: perfect

-- implement: let's start again

-- Implement all alternatives of "no"
-    - implement: that's all for now
-    - USER: thats it.

 - "for the moment" should be ignored
     - also "at the moment"

 - I don't know the words: hamburger
     - Use chatgpt to give a better error

+- implement: let's start again

 - Card, please --> I don't know the way you used: polite